thunhuanh/ascenda-assignment/README.md

 ## Deployment
 - The application is deployed on `GCP` using `Kubernetes` and `Docker`.
-- The whole process is automated using `github actions`.
+- The whole process (Test pipeline, Build image and Deploy) is automated using `github actions`.
 - App URL: `http://34.87.111.208/api/v1/`

 ## Further Improvements